Dimmer Switches

 • Cost savings: Switching to dimmers can save you about 10% on your utility bill

-• Fewer bulb replacements: Dimmers reduce the amount of power delivered to the light source, so they save on energy and can extend the life of the bulb.
+• Fewer bulb replacements: Dimmers reduce the amount of power delivered to the light source.
+This means they save on energy and can extend the life of the bulb.

-• More control: You’re able to regulate your lighting the way that you want.
+• More control: You’re able to regulate your lighting the way that you want no matter the time of day.

 • Low maintenance: Once installed, in-wall dimmer switches require little to no maintenance.